thaiscodafond/QuizGameRabbitMQ/README.md

 ### Starting the Project

 Ensure Docker is installed.
+Clone the repo.
 Initiate the gameplay by accessing the project and executing "docker compose up --remove-orphans --build".
 Access a web browser and navigate to the "localhost:80" website.
 Multiple pages can be opened, each representing a player.

 ### Game Rules